 I was frustrated because I knew that the perfect answer to their question was right there in our help documentation; very often I’d written it myself!
 But an answer merely existing in a knowledge base isn’t the same as that answer being findable, scannable, and understandable.

-This month on HelpU, we’re focusing on the design of knowledge bases.
 Creating and maintaining a knowledge base is a lot of work, but that effort is wasted if the knowledge isn’t easily accessible to the people who need it.
-We’re kicking off the month with a guide to redesigning your existing knowledge base to help your team and your customers get the most out of it.
+This guide to redesigning your existing knowledge base architecture will help your team and your customers get the most out of your help documents.

 Why redesign your knowledge base?